Goalsum/TataruBook/docs/quick_start.md

 The inserted row indicates that the name of the account is `Sharlayan Bank current`, the corresponding asset (or currency) is `Gil`, and the last field has a value of `0` indicating that the account is an **internal account**.

-You may be wondering what is "internal account"? --The answer to this question will come soon.
+You may be wondering what is "internal account"?
+The answer to this question will come soon.

 Suppose the balance inside the `Sharlayan Bank current` account is not $$ 0 $$ before we start bookkeeping, and now we want to enter this balance into TataruBook.
 However, TataruBook uses [double-entry bookkeeping]({{ site.baseurl }}/tables_and_views.html#simplified-double-entry-bookkeeping).
 So, **to add value to an account, there must be another account that reduces the value by an equal amount**.
 To fulfill this requirement, we add another **external account** named `Opening balance` to the [accounts]({{ site.baseurl }}/tables_and_views.html#accounts) table (note that this time the `is_external` field value is `1`):